melonboyo/munch-planet/README.md

 - You can team up with other munchers in your quests or battles with other munchers.
 - You can trade munchmees with other munchers.

+## TO-DOs
+### Overworld MODE
+Mode where you walk around and explore.

+### Catch MODE
+Mode when you attempt to catch a munchme.

+### Manage MODE
+Mode where you manage the health and mood of your munchmes.

+### Interact MODE
+Mode where you interact with something using a chosen munchme.

+### Fight MODE
+Mode where you fight a player/non-player enemy using your munchmes (may be the same as interact mode).

 ### Sketches